Overview – Eating behaviour

 - Modelling: A person who the anorexic patient either likes or wants to be like.
 For example, an older sister or a celebrity who is thin.

 - Vicarious reinforcement: The anorexic patient observes the role model being rewarded and praised for being thin.
 For example, the slim sister is complimented on her weight loss, or the slim celebrity has lots of followers on social media.
 These rewards create a motivation to imitate their behaviour and restrict eating.

 The syllabus mentions social learning theory specifically, but other learning approaches (operant conditioning) may also reinforce anorexic behaviour.
-For example, when the anorexic patient starts imitating the behaviour herself, she may receive compliments for being slim (positive reinforcement) or people may stop criticising her for being overweight (negative reinforcement).
+For example, when the anorexic patient starts imitating the behaviour themself, they may receive compliments for being slim (positive reinforcement) or people may stop criticising them for being overweight (negative reinforcement).

 Strengths of social learning explanations: